sigven/pcgr/pcgrr/pkgdown/index.md

 ## Personal Cancer Genome Reporter

-The Personal Cancer Genome Reporter (PCGR) is a stand-alone software package for functional annotation and translation of individual cancer genomes for precision cancer medicine.
+The Personal Cancer Genome Reporter (PCGR) is a stand-alone software package for functional annotation and translation of individual tumor genomes for precision cancer medicine.
 It interprets both somatic SNVs/InDels and copy number aberrations.
 The software extends basic gene and variant annotations from the [Ensembl's Variant Effect Predictor (VEP)](http://www.ensembl.org/info/docs/tools/vep/index.html) with oncology-relevant, up-to-date annotations retrieved flexibly through [vcfanno](https://github.com/brentp/vcfanno).
 Variants are classified into [tiers of clinical significance](articles/variant_classification.html), and interactive HTML output reports permits exploration of the final results.

 Example views from the dashboard HTML output: